*M. Johansen, PhD (Director)—public management

 The required courses are interdisciplinary and integrate a series of perspectives and skills important to effective work in public service.
-These courses include content in effective communication in the public sector; public ethics and leadership; budgeting; policy processes, analysis and implementation; organizational change, public personnel management, research design and methods; and public service values.
+These courses include content in public ethics and leadership; budgeting; policy processes, analysis and implementation; organizational change, public personnel management, research design and methods; program evaluation, and public service values.

 The electives allow each student to design a program of study built around a theme of their personal and professional interests.
 Elective courses are selected by the student in consultation with the student’s faculty advisor.